Caltech-IPAC/Montage/python/MontagePy/README.txt

 install" into Python (if you already have Montage install using the same version number, you might have to run "pip uninstall MontagePy" first).

-The packages needed are "jinja2" and "build".
+The packages needed are "jinja2", "importlib-resources" and "build".

 For MacOSX, there are few additional things that have to be done.
 The most important has to do with the way OSX deals with building code